Tubaleviao/Tubaleviao/README.md

 ### Hello, I'm Alvaro 😁

 I'm a Full Stack Developer with over 6 years of experience developing solutions for a variety of clients and business domains.
-Passionate about new technologies and experienced on migrating data over modern databases.
-Strong skills and education in Node.js, MongoDB, Angular and React.
+I'm passionate about new technologies and migrating data over modern databases.
+I have strong skills and education in Node.js, MongoDB, Angular and React.

 - I’m currently:
   - 🤓 Working on my first app TubaPlayer and Billy, my robot.